 The Battle of Santiago was the toughest match ever

-Hanging by the futbol us about one of the toughest games are remembered in football history: Chile-Italy a 2 June 1962 belonging to the Chilean World Cup and popularly known as the Battle of Santiago.
+the battle of santiago is considered one of the toughest matches in football history.
+That Chile-Italy of a 2 June 1962 belonging to the Chilean World Cup that had everything.
 Hits, fights, abuse, Cracking previous statements and much more in a game that was more than that.

-To know exactly what happened in those endless 90 minutes say that Chile had been chosen to host the World 62 despite having poor infrastructure and possibilities, especially considering the great earthquake Valdivieso 1960. all, It made it the subject of criticism from other countries, especially Europeans, they saw as a developing country would organizing an event of the first level.
+To know exactly what happened in those endless 90 minutes we will say that Chile had been chosen to host the world 62 despite having poor infrastructure and possibilities, especially considering the great earthquake Valdivieso 1960. all, It made it the subject of criticism from other countries, especially Europeans, who saw how a developing country was going to organize a top-level event.

 In Group 2, the Chilean team would face in the first phase to Switzerland, Germany and Italy, in what was known as the group of death.
 After playing the first day, Chileans had a victory (registered against Switzerland by 3-1), for a draw in Germany and Italy.

 The second day of the group had to face Chilean and Italian.
 A key match for both that was used by the Italian press critical to pour into the country and the city where the party was to be held, Santiago.
-Were particularly intense criticism from Antonio Ghirelli and Corrado Pizzinelli, who in an article called “Santiago, the end of the world: The infinite sadness of the Chilean capital.”
+Especially intense were the criticisms of Antonio Ghirelli Y Conrad Pizzinelli, who in an article called “Santiago, the end of the world: The infinite sadness of the Chilean capital.”
 They are throwing poisoned darts toward the South American country:

 “Since I'm in Chile I have a curious feeling of carrying the world on my shoulders.
 You will feel like over the sadness of the people, and this causes a curious malaise is compounded by the huge jumps in temperature.[…]The blood becomes clumsy and seems to be lacking in the veins, and after spending some time in Chile one feels strange to everything and everyone.
 Remoteness virus most neglected, loneliest, more anonymous, he gets into the minds of all and I think it will affect the mood of athletes.